hackingmaterials/atomate/docs/_sources/running_workflows.rst.txt

 In the same directory as the POSCAR, create a Python script name ``eos.py`` with the following contents:

-.. note:: If your VASP command is anything other than ``vasp_std``, then you'll want to change the line setting the ``VASP_CMD`` key of the configuration dictionary. *Don't use any parallelization software (ibrun, srun, etc.)* it's bad behavior and probably won't work.

 .. code-block:: python

     # Create an EOS from the workflow from the atomate presets